 If we don't subscribe to a particular journal, you can see if there is a legally available, open access copy of the article by using the freely available UnPaywall database.
 Find out more information here: UnPaywall.

 If you still have problems accessing the material you want, Ask a Librarian!
-We can help you figure out the next step.
+We can help you figure out next steps.

 Fogler has an online guide to finding funding for research and creative projects.
 You'll find proposal writing resources, open access publishing options (including Digital Commons and Maine Dataverse), and powerful grantseeking databases.
-Grantseeking workshops take place throughout the year - contact Jen Bonnet with any questions.
+Grants 101 workshops take place throughout the year - contact Jen Bonnet with any questions.